Frequently Asked Questions

 Once you have completed your degree requirements and filed to graduate contact the Office of the Registrar for the diploma and official transcripts showing the awarding of your degree.

-A certificate commemorating the ceremony is presented to each participant at commencement.
+A scroll commemorating the ceremony is presented to each participant at commencement.

 - Will someone be taking pictures and videos?